gnosly/TomcatJdbcConnectionTest/README.md

 ```

 + Deploy and run the application on your tomcat
 + Open jconsole and connect through jmx to the tomcat.
-Open the jmx MBean *Catalina -> DataSource -> /JdbcTomcatConnectionTest -> localhost -> javax.sql.DataSource -> jdbc/backoffice* and show the 'active' graph clicking on its value.
+Open the jmx MBean *Catalina -> DataSource -> /JdbcTomcatConnectionTest -> localhost -> javax.sql.DataSource -> jdbc/backoffice* and open the 'active' graph clicking on its value.

 ![alt text](https://github.com/gnosly/JdbcTomcatConnectionTest/blob/master/src/main/doc/jconsole_mbean.png "MBean opened in jconsole")